Your landlord broke the rules. Get your rent back.

 You can apply if your landlord committed one of these offences.

 You were a tenant at the time.
-The offence occurred within the past 24 months.
+The offence occurred within the past 12 months (the application deadline).
 The tribunal must be satisfied

 beyond reasonable doubt